andreacos/CnnJpegPrimaryQuantizationEstimation/README.md

 IEEE Signal Processing Letters, 2019, November Available on ArXiv: [arXiv preprint:1908.04259](https://arxiv.org/abs/1908.04259)

-The sofware estimates the primary quantization matrix of a Double JPEG image (either aligned and not aligned) based on a Convolutional Neural Network.
+The software estimates the primary quantization matrix of a Double JPEG image (either aligned and not aligned) based on a Convolutional Neural Network.
 The CNN-based estimator works with a 64x64 input patch size.
 The first 15 coefficients of the primary quantization matrix, in zig zag order, are returned by the software.